rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 The publisher responds to the request in the following way:

-- If the name identifier matches a *dynamic* subscription created on the same transport session then it MUST terminate the subscription, as per {{TerminatingSubscriptions}}.
+- If the identifier matches a *dynamic* subscription created on the same transport session then it MUST terminate the subscription, as per {{TerminatingSubscriptions}}.

   The publisher MAY reply back to the client before the subscription has been terminated, i.e., it may act asynchronously with respect to the delete request, however, the publisher MUST allow the client to create a new subscription using the same name immediately after either the RPC operation completes or the *subscription-terminated* notification ({{SubscriptionTerminatedNotification}}) has been transmitted.